-ESG security researchers have received reports of new variants of Braviax family rogue security programs.
+ESG security researchers have received reports of new variants of the FakeRean family of rogue security programs.
 These newest variants of this dangerous family of malware add the '2013' string to each fake security program's name.
 Vista Antispyware 2013 is one of dozens of fake security programs released in October of 2012 in anticipation of the coming New Year.
 The main feature of Vista Antispyware 2013's family of malware is that these fake security programs have the ability to adapt to the operating system being used on the infected computer.

 How Vista Antispyware 2013 Adapts to Your Computer's Operating System

 Vista Antispyware 2013 attacks computers that are using the Windows Vista operating system.
 Vista Antispyware 2013 has the ability to adapt to the victim's computer.
 If the Windows XP or Windows 7 operating systems are being used on the infected computer, then rather than installing Vista Antispyware 2013, the Trojan responsible for installing these fake security programs will install XP Antispyware 2013 or Win 7 Antispyware 2013 respectively for both of these two operating systems.
 ESG team of malware analysts considers that Vista Antispyware 2013 poses a severe threat to a computer's security and that you should use a strong anti-malware solution to remove this bogus security program.